McCairn-Turner House

 McCairn-Turner House, also known as the Gilman-Turner House, is a historic home located at Goodland, Indiana.
 The original section was built about 1869, received an addition about 1875, and renovated in the Italianate style in 1886–1887.
 It is a two-story, frame dwelling sheathed in clapboard siding.
 A kitchen addition was constructed in 1908.
 It features a two-story, three sided projecting bay and one-story full length porch.

-It was listed on the National Register of Historic Places in 1994.
+It was listed on the National Register of Historic Places in 1994, and was delisted in 2023.